 The IMO's Ballast Water Management Convention entered into force on September 8, 2017.
 The convention stipulates two standards for discharged ballast water.
 The D-1 standard covers ballast water exchange while the D-2 standard covers ballast water treatment.
 The convention requires the implementation of either the D-1 or D-2 standard.
 There will be a transitional period from the entry into force to the International Oil Pollution Prevention (or IOPP) renewal survey in which ballast water exchange (reg.
 D-1) can be employed.
 Vessels will be required to meet the discharge standard D-2 by installing an approved BWTS.
 Besides the IMO convention, ships sailing in U.S. waters are required to employ a type approved BWTS which is compliant with USCG regulations.
-The USCG has approved several BWTS both nationally, out of which Sunrui Systems (China) are under Teekay's approved list for retrofit.
-We estimate that the installation of an approved BWTS will cost approximately \$1.2 million per vessel between the years 2023 and 2024.
-As at December 31, 2022, we have installed BWTS on 33 vessels in our fleet.
+The USCG has approved several BWTS both nationally and internationally, out of which Sunrui Systems (China) are under Teekay's approved list for retrofit.
+We estimate that the installation of an approved BWTS will cost approximately \$1.0 million per vessel subject to such installation during 2024.

 Cyber-related risks are operational risks that are appropriately assessed and managed as per the safety management requirements of the ISM Code.
-Cyber risks are required to be appropriately addressed in our safety management system no later than the first annual verification of our Document of Compliance was completed on June 9, 2022 and confirmed that cyber risks are appropriately addressed in accordance with ISM standards in the Company's safety management system.
+Cyber risks are required to be appropriately addressed in our safety management system no later than the first annual verification of our Document of Compliance after January 1, 2021.
+The most recent annual verification audit of our Document of Compliance was completed on July 20, 2023 and confirmed that cyber risks are appropriately addressed in accordance with ISM standards in the Company's safety management system.

 The Maritime Labour Convention (or MLC) 2006 was adopted by the International Labour Conference at its 94th (Maritime) Session (2006), establishing minimum working and living conditions for seafarers.
 The convention entered into force August 20, 2013, with further amendments approved by the International Labour Conference at its 103rd Session (2014).
-The MLC establishes a single, coherent instrument embodying all up-to-date standards of existing international maritime labor conventions and recommendations, as well as the fundamental principles to be found in other international labor conventions.
+The MLC establishes a single, coherent instrument embodying all upto-date standards of existing international maritime labor conventions and recommendations, as well as the fundamental principles to be found in other international labor conventions.
 All of our maritime labor contracts comply with the MLC.